crlimacastro/Canvas-Runner/README.md

 Object.assign(object, object) will assign all of the properties of the object on the right to the object on the left.
 This will put all of the parameters passed into our constructor during the call into `this` (the `Rectangle` object being made).

 `draw(ctx, color)` is a function that now all `Rectangle` objects will have and can be called from them.
-It is a helper function that will automatically draw a rectangle with the stored position and size properties.
+It is a helper function that will automatically draw a rectangle at the right place with the stored position and size properties.

 <br>